-Recall \(\mathcal G(\boldsymbol D)=\sum_{i<j}\Phi(A_i,A_j\mid\boldsymbol D)\) in \eqref{eq:G-functional-rekey}, with \(\Phi\) one of: (i) conditional Mutual Information (MI); (ii) conditional covariance of residuals; (iii) event-deviation proxy.
-We state consistent estimators and concentration bounds.
-Constants \(C_1,C_2\) below may differ across (i)–(iii).
+as in \eqref{eq:G-functional-rekey}.
+We consider three admissible implementations of \(\Delta_{ij}\): (i) conditional mutual information; (ii) conditional covariance of residuals; and (iii) an event-deviation proxy.
+We state consistent estimators and corresponding concentration bounds.
+Constants \(C_1,C_2\) below may differ across (i)--(iii).